davedittrich/python_secrets/README.rst

 ..

-To just see the directory structure, add the ``--no-files`` option:
+To just see the directory structure and not files, add the ``--no-files`` option:

 .. code-block:: shell